nuhaminae/Time-Series-Forecasting-for-Portfolio-Management-Optimization/README.md

 ## Project Background

 Guide Me in Finance (GMF) Investments is a forward-thinking financial advisory firm that leverages data-driven insights to optimise client portfolios.
-This challenge simulates the role of a financial analyst tasked with forecasting market trends and constructing optimal portfolios using historical data and predictive modeling.
-The challenge emphasises the limitations of pure price prediction and encourages the use of forecasts as inputs to broader decision-making frameworks.
+This challenge simulates the role of a financial analyst tasked with forecasting market trends and constructing optimal portfolios using historical data and forecasting modeling.
+The challenge emphasises the limitations of pure price forecasting and encourages the use of forecasts as inputs to broader decision-making frameworks.

 ---